dreadlock/randomSen/README.md

 - Accept multi-lang: Excel, R, Matlab, Python, Java, JS, Scala, Clojure, Scheme etc

 - Try to elaborate the steps in your code like I do.
 If you get stuck, ask.
 If you do not finish, submit anyway.
-If you finish everything early, submit as a public service to other members :) This time detailed feedback would be given to each language submission, so submit your R even if you only do step 1, submit your Python even if you only reach step 2..
+If you finish everything early, submit as a public service to other members + I like to read code :) This time detailed feedback would be given to each language submission, so submit your R even if you only do step 1, submit your Python even if you only reach step 2..

 - Submit [here](https://forms.gle/tga9uVGnEvTmFytp9), you can submit multiple times<br>